FreddyMaster/Debug-Duckers-Megathread/README.md

 ### Premium Link Generators
 - [File Hosting Wiki](https://filehostlist.miraheze.org/wiki/Main_Page) This site aims to provide the most complete lists of premium link generators, torrent downloaders and more, with (possibly) frequent updates.
-- [Real-Debrid](https://real-debrid.com/) :star2: Real-Debrid is an unrestricted downloader that allows you to quickly download files hosted on the Internet or instantly stream them into an innovative web player
 - [Premiumize](https://www.premiumize.me/) Combine direct and secure access to premium services
 - [Premiumizer](https://github.com/piejanssens/premiumizer) Premiumizer is a download management tool for premiumize.me cloud downloads.